 In the workplace, the victim does not necessarily need to possess one of these characteristics for the offender’s behaviour to be classified as harassment.
 As an example, an employee may be subject to homophobic slurs, though they themselves are heterosexual.
 Such behaviour would constitute workplace harassment.
 Similarly, an employee can claim harassment even if the offensive behaviour was not directed at them.
 For instance, an individual sharing a workspace with someone who is subject to harassment could also claim harassment.
 Finally, harassment isn’t always limited to individuals working in the same business.
 An employee can legitimately claim harassment if they’re harassed by a customer or client.

-While workplace harassment benefits from a legal definition, there is no standard definition of bullying.
-ACAS argue that bullying should be considered:
+While workplace harassment benefits from a legal definition, there is no standard definition of bullying in the workplace.
+ACAS argue that bullying in the workplace should be considered:

-‘offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.’2
+‘offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.’[note]ACAS Guide.[/note]

 - Spreading rumours about or insulting a colleague.